domRiddle/ASF/WCF.md

 System.ServiceModel.AddressAccessDeniedException
 ```
 ```
-[!]
-WARNING: StartServer() <WCF> WCF service could not be started because of AddressAccessDeniedException [!]
-WARNING: StartServer() <WCF> If you want to use WCF service provided by ASF, consider starting ASF as administrator, or giving proper permissions
+ERROR|ASF|StartServer() WCF service could not be started because of AddressAccessDeniedException!
+ERROR|ASF|StartServer() If you want to use WCF service provided by ASF, consider starting ASF as administrator, or giving proper permissions!
 ```

 **Solution:**